Snowflake-Labs/sfquickstarts/site/sfguides/src/analyze_data_with_r_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 Duration: 1

 This guide will walk you through using R to analyze data in Snowflake using the Posit Workbench Native App.
-You'll learn how to launch the Posit Workbench Native App and use available RStudio Pro IDE.
+You'll learn how to launch the Posit Workbench Native App and use the available RStudio Pro IDE.
 You'll also learn how to use the `{dbplyr}` package to translate R code into SQL, allowing you to run data operations directly in Snowflake's high-performance computing environment.

 We'll focus on a healthcare example by analyzing heart failure data.
 We'll then guide you through launching an R session, accessing the data, and performing data cleaning, transformation, and visualization.
 Finally, you'll see how to generate an HTML report, build an interactive Shiny app, and write data back to Snowflake—-completing an end-to-end R analysis _entirely within Snowflake_.